 Keystone will not fund in-house training or site induction training.
 An eligible company will be 90% or more involved in building and construction work as defined in Schedule 2 of the Building and Construction Industry Training Fund Act 1990.

-An eligible company will hold an Australian Business Name registration and be able to provide Keystone with a tax invoice.
+An eligible company will hold an Australian Business Number (ABN) and be able to provide Keystone with a tax invoice.

 Employers of companies performing building and construction work but not meeting the 90 per cent requirement may request funding assistance.
 Approval will depend on the occupation of employees and whether the employees are performing work as defined under Schedule 2 of the Building and Construction Industry Training Fund Act 1990.